solofurypool-code/solofury-public-docs/README.md

 Each region provides low-latency stratum endpoints serving miners in its surrounding geography.

-**Total: 45 stratum endpoints** (9 regions × 5 coins).
+**Total: 45 V1 stratum endpoints** (9 regions × 5 coins), plus TLS on every port and **18 Stratum V2 endpoints** on BTC (9 regions × 2 ports).

 ### Geographic coverage

-SoloFury's deployment spans **6 inhabited continents** — North America, South America, Europe, Asia, Africa, and Oceania (via Singapore / Tokyo proximity) — making it one of the most geographically diverse solo mining infrastructures publicly available.
+SoloFury's deployment spans **5 continents** — North America, South America, Europe, Asia and Africa — making it one of the most geographically diverse solo mining infrastructures publicly available.
 Most competing solo pools operate from 1-3 regions concentrated in North America or Europe.

 This matters because stratum mining performance is bound by **physical network latency** — every millisecond of round-trip time contributes to stale share probability.
 The wider the regional footprint, the more miners can connect to a server within their continent rather than crossing oceanic backbones.

+Miners in Oceania are served from Singapore or Tokyo at roughly 100-200ms; there is no local region there yet.

 See [reference/stratum-endpoints.md](reference/stratum-endpoints.md) for the complete list.